leppert/dotfiles/README.md

 analogues in the base emacs or in one of the many excellent packages available via the ELPA-compatible repositories.

-If you would like to test out this configuration, I recommend the most recent build of emacs from [emacsformacosx](http://emacsformacosx.com/).
+If you would like to test out this configuration, I recommend installing emacs using this brew recipe:

+$ brew install emacs --cocoa --srgb

 In addition, one should install:

 * The Python system spellcheck to ispell protocol package from [here](https://github.com/ruda/macspell) so that emacs will have